- Start dateSeptember 2017

 Where conditional offers are made to GCE A Level applicants these will normally be at grade C or above.

-All classes are conducted in English.
-If English isn't a students' first language they must provide evidence at enrolment of the following:
+All classes are taught in English.
+If English isn't your first language you must provide evidence at enrolment of the following:

 We look for:

 - A portfolio that shows a critical engagement with design ideas